Pediatric Spinal Trauma

 What are the signs and symptoms of Pediatric Spinal Trauma?

-- Difficulty breathing
+- Difficult breathing

 - Difficulty controlling the bladder and bowels

-What are the causes of Pediatric Spinal Trauma?
+What causes Pediatric Spinal Trauma?